dzava/vue-asyncsearch/readme.md

 * `options`: The options object to pass to the [Intersection Observer](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API#Intersection_observer_options). (default: {})
 * `delay`: The initial delay before the first load.
 Can be used to prevent the component from instantly triggering before the initial load is completed.  (default: 1000)
 ##### Slots
-* `default`: The default slot context contains two props.
+* `default`: The default slot context contains three props.
 	* `reachedTheEnd`: becomes true when no more pages are available
 	* `reachedLimit`: becomes true when the component has triggered as many times as the `limit` prop.
 When the limit is disabled the prop will always be false
 	* `timesLoaded`: integer that counts how many times a request was made because of the component